 Quality Assurance Tools

 Once you’re writing, and especially when you’re in the zone, it can help to have some tools that automatically help you reduce your writing errors and even improve the quality of your writing.
-There are definitely a couple free (or cheap) tools out there to help assure your quality.
+There are definitely a couple of free (or cheap) tools out there to help assure your quality.

 Hemingway is an app that helps you write at a more understandable level – think smaller words, shorter sentences, and clearer syntax.